davidcyberprojects/secure-aws-environment/docs/iam.md

 Access to the AWS account is secured using IAM roles instead of long-lived credentials.
 Roles are separated by responsibility to enforce least-privilege access and reduce blast radius.

+Sensitive identifiers have been redacted in screenshots to follow security best practices.

 ### AdminRole
 - Provides full administrative access for environment setup and maintenance.
 - Intended for human users only.